nicksbar/cashlines/docs/FEATURES.md

    - **Date**: When the transaction occurred
    - **Method**: Payment method (Credit Card, Cash, ACH, Other)
    - **Account**: Which account was charged
+   - **Paying Account** (optional): For debt payments, select the account being paid
+   - **Person**: Assign to household member
    - **Notes**: Optional notes
    - **Tags**: Comma-separated tags for organization

 4. Define allocation (see Splits section)
 5. Save transaction

+### Debt Payment Tracking

+When making payments to credit cards or loans:

+1. Set **Paying Account** to the card/loan being paid
+2. The dashboard will track:
+   - Total payments to each account
+   - Debt reduction rate
+   - Payment velocity (payments per month)
+3. Financial insights will analyze your payment patterns
+4. Use this to monitor debt paydown progress

+**Example**: Paying $500 to Chase credit card from checking:
+- Description: "Chase CC Payment"
+- Amount: $500
+- Account: Checking
+- Paying Account: Chase Credit Card
+- Split: 100% Debt

 ### Splits (Money Allocation)